 Serious flooding in 2009 and 2012 has caused significant damage to low lying areas of Stonehaven.
-In 2009 water left the river Carron and flooded areas including the High Street and Town Square.
+In 2009 water left the River Carron and flooded areas including the High Street and Town Square.
 In 2012 water from the River Carron and Glaslaw Burn caused similar areas to flood with more significant damages in the High Street area.
 Water also flowed overland from the Bervie Braes increasing the depth of flooding to the south of the River Carron.
 In light of the recent flooding Aberdeenshire Council have proposed the construction of a Flood Protection Scheme which will alleviate flooding from the River Carron and Glaslaw Burn.
 The purpose of this report is to consider the various options for the scheme and present a preferred scheme based on hydraulic modelling and cost analysis.
 In 2010 a range of flood protection options were presented to the public.
-The information gathered from the public consultation indicated strongest support for direct defences (wall and flood embankments) through the town or storage upstream of the town.
+The information gathered from the public consultation indicated strongest support for direct defences (walls and flood embankments) through the town or storage upstream of the town.
 This report considers these options and linked combinations to determine a preferred scheme.
 The options considered for the scheme are as follows:

-- Direct flood defences (Walls) - Direct flood defences with channel modifications - Direct flood defences with channel modifications and bridge raising - Upstream attenuation of flows and provision of storage
+- Direct flood defences (Walls & Embankments) - Direct flood defences (Walls & Embankments) with channel modifications - Direct flood defences (Walls & Embankments) with channel modifications and bridge raising - Upstream attenuation of flows and provision of storage - Combination of upstream attenuation and direct defences (Walls & Embankments)

-As the scheme is to be designed with a long life, the impacts of climate change (as predicted by UKCP09) on flood flows have been considered.
+As the scheme is to be designed with a long life, the impacts of climate change (predicted by the UK Climate Predictions (UKCP09) on flood flows have been considered.
 An assessment was conducted to investigate the regionalised impacts of climate change in Scotland for the next century and an allowance of 33% was applied to current flow predictions to represent flood flows in 2080.